 The tricky thing with RGB products is they make it way too easy to go full rainbow mode, and that’s what many people end up sticking with.
 Full rainbow is cool, but your gaming setup can look even better if you just experiment a little.
 Try out some of these ideas to start.

 Pick a Single Color

 Sometimes, picking a single color to accentuate your setup is all you need.
 A few RGB products set to the same color can go a long way.

 Starting with this strategy might save you money too, as you can always buy more RGB later.

 Pick a Color Scheme, and Commit

 If you’re not about that subtle life, by all means, go hard.
-But it’s important you pick a PC color scheme that doesn’t clash and then commit to it.
+But it’s important you commit to a PC color scheme so the colors don’t clash.

 See how every single source of light is set to either pink or blue?
 Throwing some green or other random colors in there would ruin it.

 Can’t decide on a color scheme?
 Pick a desktop background you like and use those colors for your lights.
 The best gaming setups usually match their lights with their wallpaper anyways.
 Why not start there?